What are Opportunity Zones?

 What are Qualified Opportunity Funds?

-Qualified Opportunity Funds are unique investment vehicles that enable investors to take advantage of new tax incentives incorporated invest in businesses and property located in Opportunity Zones.
+Qualified Opportunity Funds are unique investment vehicles that enable investors to take advantage of new tax incentives when investing in businesses and properties located in Opportunity Zones.

 Qualified Opportunity Fund Requirements

 - Must be certified by the U.S. Treasury Department.

 - Must be organized as a corporation or partnership for the purpose of investing in Qualified Opportunity Zone Property.

 - Must hold at least 90% of their assets in Qualified Opportunity Zone Property.

 - Qualified Opportunity Zone property includes newly issued stock, partnership interests, or business property in a Qualified Opportunity Zone business.

 What are the Opportunity Zone Investor Incentives?

 Specific tax incentives offered to tax payers that invest their capital gains into Qualified Opportunity Funds are based on the length of time their investment is held.
 These tax incentives include: